IgnisDa/ryot/docs/content/index.md

     running HTTPs.

-In addition to the `latest` tag, we also publish an `unstable` tag from the latest pre-release (or release, whichever is newer).
+In addition to the `latest` tag, we also publish an `unstable` tag from the latest pre-release or release, whichever is newer.

 ## Quick-run a release